 The education level of Chino citizens is a little higher than the average for US cities and towns: 21.08% of adults in Chino have at least a bachelor's degree.

 The per capita income in Chino in 2010 was $23,360, which is lower middle income relative to California and the nation.
 This equates to an annual income of $93,440 for a family of four.
 However, Chino contains both very wealthy and poor people as well.

 Chino is an extremely ethnically-diverse city.
 The people who call Chino home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Chino, accounting for 53.28% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Chino residents report their race to be White, followed by Asian.
-Chino also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 54.68% of the city’s residents.
-Important ancestries of people in Chino include Irish, Italian, English, and European.
+Important ancestries of people in Chino include Irish, Italian, European, and English.